-"Most clients will attend two yoga classes per week, along with rocks and ropes sessions, trips to the gym and low-flying single-point trapeze.
+"Most clients will attend two yoga classes per week, along with rocks and ropes sessions, trips to the gym and circus arts.
 We also offer — weather permitting — bimonthly hiking, caving or backpacking trips."

 Keeping It Real in the Kitchen